 Restructuring activities include extended payment arrangements, approved external management plans, modification and deferral of payments.
 Following restructuring, a previously overdue customer account is reset to a normal status and managed together with other similar accounts.
 Restructuring policies and practices are based on indicators or criteria which, in the judgment of management, indicate that payment will most likely continue.
 These policies are kept under continuous review.
 Restructuring is most commonly applied to term loans, in particular customer finance loans.
-Renegotiated loans at the reporting date stood at \$126 (2020: \$244).
+Renegotiated loans during the year amounted to \$780 (2021: \$126).